Electric Cars: The Basics

 The pure electric compact crossover from Kia was introduced in March 2021.
 It is the first EV from Kia built on a dedicated EV platform, the E-GMP (Electric Global Modular Platform), also used by the Hyundai IONIQ5 EV.

-The Kia EV6 pure electric crossover is positioned for success.
-The exterior styling is eye-catching, coupled with an equally impressive interior standard specification and quality.
-Despite the sporty roofline, the EV6 has ample room for passengers seated in the rear seats.
-The EV also has a decent boot capacity (490 L).
+Despite the sporty coupé roofline, the EV6 has ample room for passengers seated in the rear seats given the placement of the EV battery below the floor.
+The EV also offers a decent boot capacity (490 L).

 PROS | CONS |